Written and Edited by: MarkEAW

 FOV vs Resolution:

-which is far less than defaults (your pilot seat is actually pushed forward up
+setting which is far less than defaults (your pilot seat is actually pushed

 the widest 800x600.
 If you increase the video mode from 1600x1200 to larger